 After the payment of tax and liabilities, the executor will distribute the assets strictly according to the deceased’s will and ensure that any personal or financial gifts are bequeathed to named recipients.
 So even if your auntie Mable always said you could have her tea set and lace tablecloth, if it’s not in the will, you can’t have it!

 Having professional support and advice can be reassuring while acting as an executor of a will, and your solicitor will help to ensure that probate issues are resolved as quickly and sensitively as possible.
 If you’re thinking of drawing up a will or adjusting an existing one, you may wish to consider appointing your solicitor as your executor to relieve your family from the duties of dealing with your estate once you’re gone.
-For any advice on wills, probate, and powers of attorney, please get in touch with us at www.franceslindsay.co.uk and one of our friendly family lawyers will be able to help you.making a will Windsor, probate lawyer Berkshire, probate lawyer Buckinghamshire, probate solicitor Beaconsfield, probate solicitor Maidenhead, probate solicitor Windsor
+For any advice on wills, probate, and powers of attorney, please get in touch with us at www.franceslindsay.co.uk and one of our friendly family lawyers will be able to help you.Tags: making a will Windsor, probate lawyer Berkshire, probate lawyer Buckinghamshire, probate solicitor Beaconsfield, probate solicitor Maidenhead, probate solicitor Windsor